Cakeyan/SoPhy_Evaluation/rope.md

 **00312**

-How many pulleys are there in the video?
+Is the mass of the pink sphere greater than that of the blue cube?

 **00313**

-How many green objects are there in the video?
+Is there any brown fixed point in the video?

 **00314**

-What would happen if the blue cube were much lighter?
+What can we do to let the blue cube to move up?

-A. The green pulley would rotate clockwise

-B. The pink pulley would rotate anti-clockwise

-C. The red pulley would rotate clockwise

-D. The red pulley would move down

-E. The blue cube would move up
+A. Increase the mass of the blue cube

+B. Increase the mass of the pink sphere

+C. Decrease the mass of the blue cube

+D. Decrease the mass of the pink sphere

 **00315**

-If we want the red pulley to rotate anti-clockwise, what can we do?

-A. Decrease the mass of the blue cube

-B. Increase the mass of the pink sphere

-C. Decrease the mass of the pink sphere

-D. Increase the mass of the blue cube
+If the pink sphere were much heavier, which direction would the green pulley rotate?

+A. Stationary

+B. Anti-clockwise

+C. Clockwise

 ----